1000Project/Council_of_1000/docs/lore/realms.md

 # 🜁 How Realms Shape Gameplay

-Realms influence:
+Realms influence every part of the game:

 ### **• Champion Abilities**
-Every Champion’s signature abilities and passives are grounded in their Realm’s philosophy.
+A Champion’s signature abilities and passives are always rooted in their Realm’s philosophy.

 ### **• Card Pools**
-Realms determine which card sets and mechanics a player can access.
+Realms determine which mechanics and sets a player can access.

 ### **• Playstyle Identity**
-Each Realm rewards a unique approach to victory.
+Each Realm rewards a distinct approach to victory.

 ### **• Expansion Themes**
-Major expansions introduce new Champions and cards tied to Realm evolutions or conflicts.
+Major expansions shift Realm tensions, introduce new Champions, and explore philosophical evolutions.

 ---

 # 🜂 Realm Conflicts within the Council

 The Council of 1000 is not a unified body.
-It is a **strategic table shared by opposing philosophies**:
+It is a **strategic table shared by opposing ideologies**, each shaping the Thousandfold Realm:

 - Dominion clashes with Solace
 - Veil manipulates both
 - Genesis and Ruin represent creation vs decay
-- Ascendance sits between order and evolution
+- Ascendance stands between order and evolution
 - Paradox destabilizes all of the above

-The Thousandfold Realm is defined by these tensions, and the game’s expansions follow the shifts in power, alliances, betrayals, and awakenings within the Council.
+The Realm system is the engine behind the world’s politics, alliances, betrayals, and awakenings.
+Expansions track these ideological shifts over time.

 ---